Olivia de Havilland's 'Feud' lawsuit against FX Networks thrown out

 De Havilland objected to scenes in which she was portrayed as using a vulgar term to refer to her sister, actress Joan Fontaine, and joking about Frank Sinatra’s drinking.

-In October a lower court judge denied an FX request to dismiss the case on First Amendment grounds, saying there was merit to her allegation that she was depicted in a false light.
+In October a lower court judge denied a request by FX to dismiss the case on First Amendment grounds, saying there was merit to her allegation that she was depicted in a false light.
+(Reporting by Jan Wolfe in New York; Editing by Cynthia Osterman)